 - License Mobility within Server Farms.
-For eligible products, the 90- reassignment rule is waived, meaning you can reassign licenses from one server to another within your server farm as frequently as needed.
-Generally, products require Software Assurance for License Mobility within Server Farms.
-The exception is some prior versions of existing products and some products for which new versions have not been released. - License Mobility through Software Assurance.
+For eligible products, the 90-day reassignment rule is waived, meaning you can reassign licenses from one server to another within your server farm as frequently as needed.
+Products require Software Assurance for License Mobility within Server Farms.
+There is an exception to this for some prior versions of existing products. - License Mobility through Software Assurance.
 For eligible products covered by active Software Assurance, you can deploy application servers in a service provider's shared hardware environment.